Managing Impulsivity in Children: Tips and Tools

 2. Ask Them to Repeat What You Said

 Teach kids to listen to directions by only letting them go once they fully repeat what you told them.
-That way, they’re forced to pay attention and interpret your instructions.
+That way, they’re forced to pay attention and explain your instructions.
 Simply asking “Okay, what did I just tell you?” can have great benefits.

 3. Create a Behavioral Point Chart

-Final Word
+Final Word on Impulsivity in Children

 If your child presents some of the signs outlined above, like interrupting, grabbing, and poor emotional control, the key takeaway here is to consider that they may not be doing it intentionally.